-The Deputy City Manager for Citizen Services is responsible for the oversight and management of the Police, Fire, Library, and Convention and Event Services Departments.
+The Deputy City Manager for Citizen Services is responsible for the oversight and management of the Police, Fire, Library, Neighborhood Services, and Convention and Event Services Departments.

 The Police Department is composed of three major units: Operations, Management Services, and Community Services.
-The six hundred and twenty nine members of the Arlington Police Department deliver law enforcement services using a neighborhood based policing model.
-The Police Department responded to 140,504 calls for service in fiscal year 1999.
-In 1989, the Police Department joined an elite number of police agencies nationwide in achieving the certification standards required by the Commission on Accreditation for Law Enforcement Agencies, Inc.
+The six hundred and fifty three members of the Arlington Police Department deliver law enforcement services using a neighborhood based policing model.
+The Police Department responded to 156,337 calls for service in fiscal year 2000.
+In 1989, the Police Department joined an elite number of police agencies nationwide in achieving the certification standards required by the Commission on Accreditation for Law Enforcement Agencies, Inc. The Department was recertified in 1999.

-The City's Fire Department, which is responsible for fire prevention, fire suppression and first response emergency medical services, handled an estimated 9,832 fires, rescue and other incidents and responded to an estimated 12,005 emergency medical calls in fiscal year 1999.
-The three hundred and one employees of the Fire Department provide emergency responses from the City's sixteen fire stations.
+The City's Fire Department, which is responsible for fire prevention, fire suppression and first response emergency medical services, responded to approximately 28,000 calls for service in fiscal year 2000.
+The three hundred and two employees of the Fire Department provide emergency responses from the City's sixteen fire stations.
 The Emergency Management Office is responsible for coordinating major emergency disaster responses for the City.

 The Library Department is responsible for the management and operation of the City's central library and four branch libraries.
-Circulation exceeds 1.475 million items annually.
+Circulation exceeds 1.4 million items annually.